galette/galettedoc/source/installation/preparation.rst

 .. note::

-   Exposing onlye ``webroot`` directory is the recommended way if you can create virtual hosts on your hosting solution.
+   Exposing only ``webroot`` directory is the recommended way if you can create virtual hosts on your hosting solution.

    And that will certainly not be possible for many free hostings.